Terms for Business Services

 (g) provide internal cabling between our equipment and any of your equipment, as appropriate.

-If you fail to comply with this clause 2.4 then, without prejudice to the other rights we have under this Contract, we have the right to cancel the installation and charge an Install Cancellation Fee.
+If you fail to comply with this clause 2.4 then, without prejudice to the other rights we have under this Contract (including, in certain instances, the right to terminate the Contract under Clause 11 and charge an Early Termination Fee), we have the right to cancel the installation and charge an Install Cancellation Fee.

 2.5 Access to the Site and authority to complete the installation.
 You agree to allow us to access the Site at the time(s) agreed between us to conduct the installation, in order to install and activate the Services and to otherwise provide the Services to you.
 During the installation you must ensure that, at all times, a person is present with the necessary authority and knowledge to enable the engineer to carry out the installation.
-If you fail to comply with this clause 2.5 then, without prejudice to the other rights we have under this Contract, we have the right to cancel the installation and charge an Install Cancellation Fee.
+If you fail to comply with this clause 2.5 then, without prejudice to the other rights we have under this Contract (including, in certain instances, the right to terminate the Contract under Clause 11 and charge an Early Termination Fee), we have the right to cancel the installation and charge an Install Cancellation Fee.

 2.8 If problems arise during the installation.
 The installation engineer will use reasonable endeavours to complete your installation during your scheduled appointment.
 However, if it is not possible to complete the installation through no fault of the installation engineer (e.g. because of safety issues or unforeseen complexity as a result of things such as asbestos, concealed electrical cabling or anything else not visible to us on inspection), the installation engineer will inform us.
-In such circumstances we may charge you, over and above the Installation Charge, reasonable costs incurred by us in connection your installation (to include further engineer call out time, as per the Price List).
-If you do not wish to proceed with a further appointment to complete the installation, you or we may terminate this Contract and we may charge you reasonable compensation for any costs we may have incurred trying to complete the installation (including any engineer call out time, as per the Price List).
+In such circumstances we may charge you, over and above any installation fees payable under this Contract, reasonable costs incurred by us in connection your installation (to include further engineer call out time, as per the Price List).
+If you do not wish to proceed with a further appointment to complete the installation, you or we may terminate this Contract and we may charge you an Installation Cancellation Fee.

 2.9 Activation Date.
 Once your order is confirmed and the Services are installed (if applicable) we will activate your Services.